-All financial assets and liabilities are measured at amortised cost except for trading investments which are measured at fair value by reference to published price quotations in an active market.
+All financial assets and liabilities are measured at amortised cost except for held for trading investments which are measured at fair value either by reference to published price quotations in an active market or by using some valuation technique

 For investment in shares that are inactive as at the reporting date the Fund determines fair values using valuation techniques.
 The valuation techniques include comparison to similar instruments, if any, for which market observable prices exist or marking to that index which is considered to offer the closest price.
 The objective of using a valuation technique is to arrive at a fair value determination that reflects the price of the financial instrument at the reporting date that would have been determined by market participants acting at arm's length.